38th G8 summit

 The 38th G8 summit was held in Camp David, Maryland, United States, on 18–19 May 2012.

 The event occurred just before the year's NATO summit.
 The G8 summit was moved from Chicago, where it was going to be held back-to-back with the NATO summit, possibly due to fears of a large convergence of protestors.

 This was the first summit since Russia joined the group in 1997 that was not attended by the President of Russia; former President and then-current Prime Minister Dmitry Medvedev attended in place of the recently reelected Vladimir Putin, who cited domestic obligations as his reason for not attending, though some interpreted the gesture as a sign of rising tensions between Putin's government and the West.

+As of 2025, this is the most recent G7 summit to be hosted by the United States as the 46th G7 summit in 2020 was canceled due to the COVID-19 pandemic.

 Overview

-The Group of Six (G6) was an unofficial forum which brought together the heads of the richest industrialized countries: France, Germany, Italy, Japan, the United Kingdom and the United States.
+The Group of Six (G6) was an unofficial forum which brought together the heads of the richest industrialized countries: France, Germany, Italy, Japan, the United Kingdom, and the United States.
 This select few became the Group of Seven (G7) starting in 1976 when Canada joined.
 The Group of Eight was formed with the addition of Russia in 1997.
 In addition, the President of the European Commission has been formally included in summits since 1981.
-The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's President Giscard d'Estaing and West Germany's Chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six in 1975.
+The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's president Valéry Giscard d'Estaing and West Germany's chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six in 1975.

 The G8 summits during the 21st century have inspired widespread debates, protests and demonstrations; and the two- or three-day event becomes more than the sum of its parts, elevating the participants, the issues and the venue as focal points for activist pressure.

 The current form of the G8 is being evaluated.
 Some reports attribute resistance to the relatively smaller powers such as Canada and Japan, who are said to perceive a dilution of their global stature.
 Alternately, a larger forum for global governance may be more reflective of the present multi-polar world.

 The forum is in a process of transformation by expanded membership and by other changes.